 Repellents

 Some of the more effective repellents contain a sulphurous odor (e.g., rotten eggs) believed to induce fear because deer associate it with rotten meat or a predator.
 Some examples of popular repellents include Liquid Fence and Deer Away® Big Game Repellent, which both consistently score high in studies assessing effectiveness.
-Visit a local garden, farm supply or hardware store and ask which repellent work best in your area.
+Visit a local garden, farm supply or hardware store and ask which repellents work best in your area.
 Predator urine products are not effective and should never be used because they come from fur farms, which raise wild animals in small cages and kill them for their pelts.

 Tips for applying repellents